Xmetalfanx/opensuse-setup/README.md

   2. Open a terminal (Konsole) as root (`su -`).

+  3. Install Git: `zypper install --no-recommends git`

-  3. Grab the script: `git clone https://github.com/kikinovak/opensuse-setup`
+  4. Grab the script: `git clone https://github.com/kikinovak/opensuse-setup`

-  4. Change into the new directory: `cd opensuse-setup`
+  5. Change into the new directory: `cd opensuse-setup`

-  5. Run the script: `./opensuse-setup --magic`
+  6. Run the script: `./opensuse-setup --magic`

-  6. Grab a cup of coffee while the script does all the work.
+  7. Grab a cup of coffee while the script does all the work.

 # Customizing a Linux desktop